-(a) On the 5th anniversary from the issuing date or on any coupon dates after the 5th year of issuance. i If the issuer can provide funding equivalent or better than the amount of debenture. ii After the redemption, issuer maintains total capital to risk-weighted assets ratio not less than the minimum rate which is specified by the Bank of Thailand. (b) The issuer is able to demonstrate that interests paid by this debenture can no longer be deducted as expenditure of the issuer for tax benefits; or (c) Any cases or conditions to be specified by the Bank of Thailand in the future.
-Issue Rating Debenture holder A- from TRIS Rating Company Limited on June 6, 2013 Representative Debenture Registrar TMB Bank Public Company Limited TMB Bank Public Company Limited
+(a) On the 5th anniversary from the issuing date or on any coupon dates after the 5th year of issuance.

+- ii After the redemption, issuer maintains total capital to risk-weighted assets ratio not less than the minimum rate which is specified by the Bank of Thailand. - (b) The issuer is able to demonstrate that interests paid by this debenture can no longer be deducted as expenditure of the issuer for tax benefits; or - (c) Any cases or conditions to be specified by the Bank of Thailand in the future.

+Representative : TMB Bank Public Company Limited Debenture Registrar : TMB Bank Public Company Limited